 |TR-25||3 - 25 g||

-* Unless a "Special Calibration" is requested and a sample material is provided, the full scale accuracy in the first revolution of the dial is +/-7%.
-Tension readings beyond the first revolution of the dial are for reference only.
+* Unless a "Special Calibration" is requested and a sample material is provided, the accuracy is +/-8% full-scale.

 SELECT A CONTACT ELEMENT / ROLLER FOR YOUR APPLICATION

 Tensitron TR meters can be equipped with different contact elements to easily measure tension in a wide variety of applications.
 TR units come standard with V-grooved pulleys for measuring wire and filaments.
 For special applications, such as thin tapes and webs, braided material, or tow, equip your meter with scooped, cylindrical, or flanged contact elements by ordering an “R” Custom Roller Option:

 Custom Roller Options:

 |-R (Cylindrical)||Custom Roller Option: Cylindrical.
 Available in ½” or 1” width.
 Recommended for flat material.
 Allows for testing the edge of a wide strip.|